sebkuepers/crewai_ray_masumi_demo/README.md

 pip install hatch
 ```

-!!! warning
+> [!WARNING]
-    You will need to have your own Masumi Payment Service up and running to test this demo.
+> You will need to have your own Masumi Payment Service up and running to test this demo.

 ### Related Documentation:
 - [Masumi Documentation](https://docs.masumi.network/)